How To Tick Off Transactions - Bank Reconciliation Strata

 The Reason Why Ticking Off Correctly is Important - READ THIS

 The whole point of ticking off transactions is to see if there are any transactions NOT ticked at the end of the process.
-Unfortunately, many support calls result when a tick off is not done correctly.
+The majority of unbalanced bank reconciliations can be balanced with a careful 'tick off' and finding items missing from either the bank statement or Strata Master.
 Support cannot assist you with ticking off / cross checking.

 Note that ticking off correctly also includes ensuring there are no transpositions eg 76 is not recorded incorrectly as 67, and that all the cents are correct eg .56 is not recorded as .55, so care is required.
 The eyes can overlook minor differences.